voxpelli/node-fulfills/README.md

 The array syntax and subproperties can be combined however one likes.
 For example: `property.subproperty[][].propertyOfObjectInATwoLevelDeepArray`

 Complex property names can be specified like `["very complex property name"]`.
-Values in suck property names can be escaped, like: `["property name including a \"funny\" char"]`
+Values in such property names can be escaped, like: `["property name including a \"funny\" char"]`

 ### Supported values